rayringston/CPE-322/Lab 3/README.md

 # Lab 3 - Python

+## Overview
+The purpose of this lab is to show the capabilities of various Python packages.

 ## Required Python Packages
 - [jdcal](https://pypi.org/project/jdcal/)
   - This package is used for converting between Gregorian and Julian calendar dates